Regardless of the care we provide, our beloved pets can still fall ill or get into an accident at any time.

-Thankfully, comprehensive dog insurance and comprehensive cat insurance can help pay vet bills for injuries and illnesses your pet may suffer.
+Thankfully, pet insurance for your dog or cat can help pay some of the vet bills for injuries and illnesses they may experience.

-What’s more, treatments like vaccinations and worming can be covered through routine care, which is an optional extra with comprehensive pet insurance.
+What’s more, treatments like vaccinations and worming can be covered by purchasing cover for routine care as an optional extra with some pet insurance policies.

 What is comprehensive pet insurance?

 A comprehensive pet insurance policy provides the highest level of cover for your pet and includes benefits for accidents, specified illnesses, and optional routine care expenses.
 This type of policy can cover up to 90% of eligible vet bills, and some select policies may even cover the total cost (100%) of the vet bill.
 Comprehensive pet insurance policies will cost more in premiums but come with more features and could dramatically reduce your out-of-pocket expenses should you need to claim.

 Alternatively, if you decide a comprehensive policy is unnecessary, you may like to consider accident and illness cover with a lower benefit percentage and excess.
 However, keep in mind that no pet insurance policy covers everything.
 Learn about the different types of pet insurance.

 The cost of pet insurance will vary depending on your pet and insurance provider.
 That said, comprehensive pet insurance premiums generally cost more than standard accident and illness cover.
 However, the more cover you buy, the higher your reimbursement rates can be.
 This can provide even more value should your pet need more than one trip to the vet or ongoing veterinary care.
 You can save money by insuring your furry friend when they’re young (at least within their first year) because premiums increase as your pet ages and their healthcare needs change.

 In Australia, a comprehensive pet insurance policy for your dog or your cat will typically have higher annual benefit limits and cover a broad range of treatments for various accidents and illnesses.

 Depending on your insurer, you may receive cover for the following: